 - Improving economic viability, diversity, and competitiveness of the local economy and enhancing its participation in state, national and global markets;

 - Assisting local communities to develop cooperative strategies that will maintain and expand essential community functions, basic infrastructure, education, health care,housing, and telecommunications;

 - Assisting families with crises resulting from displaced employees and joblessness;

 - Providing financial and technical assistance to implement a citizen-built strategic plan.

 The Collaborative is not a “service provider” but rather a service enabler.
 An abundance of local, state and federal providers exist but their efforts are not always coordinated between and among agencies.
 State-directed community partnerships also exist but sometimes they, too, do not communicate their strategies and opportunities.
 What the Collaborative does best is offer a neutral ground for exploration, expansion and leveraging of ideas.
 It provides a meeting space and facilitates the appreciation of the most important resource we have in the Kingdom: its people.

 Our 2016 Strategic Plan is ready.
-Our previous strategic plan was developed in 2010.
+Our previous strategic plan (ask for a link if you want a copy) was developed in 2010.
 Over the summer of 2015, The Vermont Council on Rural Development (VCRD) helped organize a set of forums to get at the vision and priorities residents have for the region.
 The Report from these sessions is available on their site [PDF].
 This, along with other input, went into reworking the strategic plan.